SWEN90006-2021/assignment-2/README.md

 ### Task-3: Discover vulnerabilities

 The given FotBot server has at least three (3) known security vulnerabilities.
-You are expected to discover all of them and write detailed explanations about what the vulnerabilities are, their impacts and how to reproduce them.
+You are expected to discover them and write detailed explanations about what the vulnerabilities are, their impacts and how to reproduce them.
 Since this assignment focuses on fuzzing, you should document all the instructions to find those vulnerabilites through fuzzing.
 The markers may follow the instructions to confirm your findings.

 ### Task-4: Write report & reflections